 (2005 – present)

-Dr. Waters has a proven record of senior leadership experience in a variety of public, private and federal government settings.
+Dr. J. Bennet Waters has a proven record of senior leadership experience in a variety of public, private and federal government settings.
 He specializes in developing, executing and optimizing entrepreneurial strategies that balance the need to minimize risk with maintaining the flow of goods, commerce and people.
 His work at The Chertoff Group has included an extended international critical infrastructure risk management project; strategic advice and support to clients focused on aviation, border and transportation security; and several buy- and sell-side engagements, including his role as a key member of the TCG team that supported Safran’s $1.09 billion acquisition of L-1 Identity Solutions in 2011.